vi/websocat/doc/clihelp.md

       --write-splitoff-omit-shutdown
           Do not write-shutdown the read part of a `write-splitoff:` overlay

+      --filter <FILTER>
+          Pass traffic through this socket prior to transfer data from left to right specifiers.

+          The filter itself can be any specifier (including with overlays), e.g. `--filter=lines:tcp:127.0.0.1:1234`

+      --filter-reverse <FILTER_REVERSE>
+          Pass traffic through this socket prior to transfer data from right to left specifiers

   -h, --help
           Print help (see a summary with '-h')